Read This First

 Prompt 1: There are times when what seems to factual disagreements turn out to be only semantic misunderstandings.
 Elaborate on this and give examples.

-The central claim is this: Sometimes, what appears to be a factual disagreement is actually a semantic misunderstanding.
+In plain terms: Sometimes, what appears to be a factual disagreement is actually a semantic misunderstanding.

 People assign different meanings to the same word or phrase.